Are Four-Cylinder Muscle Cars Still Popular?

 In a short answer, yes.
 According to Wards Auto, “In first six months of the ’19 model year, more than 53% of Mustangs have sold in the U.S. with this 310-hp 4-cyl., handily outpacing the 41% take-rate for the 5.0L V-8 and 6% for the 5.2L V-8 in the Shelby GT350.”

-In that case, wouldn’t you want to get 31 mpg out of a car that looks like either of these?
+In that case, wouldn’t you want to get 31 mpg out of a car resembling either of these?